Chamfooo/cm3070_final_project/README.md

 To run the app use Python V3.8 or higher to run app.py and access the website from the local host.

+Please add your email app password and email address to send_mail.py

 From here you can start the security system with the red Arm System Button.

 https://github.com/ultralytics/yolov5